SoCalFonz/LockBot-Server-Templates/readme.md

 - Scroll to the `@everyone` role and deny the Read Text Channels and See Voice Channels permission.

+### Method #2: **LockBot Simple Support V1 Only**
+The LockBot Simple Support server template is meant to make your life easy, you can have a support server and lock it down when needed without the hassle of having to mess up your permissions!
+In these instructions, you only have to do 1 thing while unlocking your server.

+> Run the command `.m-unlock 1` to unlock your whole server

+> To relock the Staff Communications Category
+- Right click the Staff Communications Category
+- Go to Edit Category
+- Permissions
+- Scroll to the `@everyone` role and deny the Read Text Channels and See Voice Channels permission.

 ## PLEASE NOTE THAT THESE ARE THE RECOMMENDED METHODS TO UNLOCK YOUR SERVER TO AVOID CONFUSION!